No Fed fireworks, but plenty of clues, expected at Jackson Hole

 Few predict anything so momentous as the speech by Federal Reserve chairman Ben Bernanke two years ago that paved the way for an unprecedented $85 billion per month stimulus plan.

-But policymakers will discuss at length their thinking around the labor markets of major economies at the Aug.
+But policymakers will discuss at length their thinking around the labour markets of major economies at the Aug.
 21-23 meeting, perhaps dropping clues about the path for monetary policy in the months ahead.

 The spotlight will be on Janet Yellen, who will speak on Friday in her first appearance at Jackson Hole as Fed chair.